-Shane received a Bachelor of Science in Architecture with Highest Honors from the Georgia Institute of Technology in 1994 and a Master of Architecture from Harvard University in 1999.
-The following fall he began teaching at Daniels where his research and teaching interests involve an exploration of the digitally based convergence of representation and production afforded through parametrically based software and computer numerically controlled platforms.
+Shane Williamson received a Bachelor of Science in Architecture with Highest Honors from the Georgia Institute of Technology in 1994 and a Master of Architecture from Harvard University in 1999.
+The following fall he began teaching at John H. Daniels Faculty of Architecture, Landscape, and Design at the University of Toronto where his research and teaching interests involve an exploration of the digitally based convergence of representation and production afforded through parametric software and digital fabrication.

 Professor Williamson’s research and creative practice employs advanced digital tools as a means to critically engage traditional modes of construction and tectonic expression.
 Ongoing research seeks to situate digital fabrication and wood construction in a broader cultural context and link theories of design and technology respective of sustainable building strategies.
 Over the past decade, his research has been funded by the Canada Foundation for Innovation, the National Research Council of Canada, Networks of Centres of Excellence of Canada, and the Canada Council for the Arts.

 Shane is also a partner of Williamson Chong, an architecture practice that operates at multiple scales ranging from furniture design to master planning.
 One of the recurring themes within Williamson Chong’s body of work is the notion of “Incremental Urbanism” which recognizes the possibilities of intensification latent in the morphology of urban fabric.